 When you decide to have a brick floor installed in your home, you need to be able to estimate what the material costs are going to be.
 If you are doing the work yourself then this helps you to set a spending budget.
 If you are having a contractor do the work, then understanding the actual material costs involved will prevent you from being ripped off.

-Cost of Brick Floor Pavers: Prices range from $0.50 a brick all the way up to $5.00 a piece for specialty or recycled materials.
+Cost of brick floor pavers: Prices range from $0.50 a brick all the way up to $5.00 per piece for specialty or recycled materials.

 Calculating the Floor Area

 The first thing that you want to do is get a tape measure and try to take very accurate measurements of all of the walls in the room where the brick will be installed.
 Measure each wall at least twice, and write the numbers down along with labels so that you do not forget them.